 Peninsula Associates provides communication services for individuals with hearing impairment and deafness.
 Many of our clinicians have experience with:

-We offer 1:1 pragmatic therapy that focuses on promoting:
+We offer 1:1 pragmatic therapy that focuses on promoting social awareness to improve:

 New behaviors are taught through structured lessons, role-playing, and home assignments.
 Examples of lessons might include:

 We provide therapy activities to establish and maintain good vocal hygiene for:

 Examination by an ear, nose and throat (ENT) specialist may be required before voice therapy can proceed.